bjartwolf/ndc-2013-streams/README.md

 ```javascript
 videoStream.pipe(player.stdin);
 ```
-Show that droneVideoStream is a stream made of streams Stress the point here that this is an infinite series
+__Show that droneVideoStream is a stream made of streams__ __Stress the point here that this is an infinite series, the drone has not yet produced the video__
 ![test slide](https://raw.github.com/bjartwolf/ndc-2013-streams/master/presentation/20130530_123049.jpg)

 # Pipe video to file